 Have you ever felt parenting shame?
 Picture this.
 You’re sitting in the middle of the living room.
 On a floor with toys strewn about and yesterday’s Gold Fish Crackers crushed into the carpet.
 Your oldest is crying because your middle child won’t stop licking him.
 The baby just finished eating after crying since 2 am.
 And then proceeds to vomit all over you.
 But that’s ok because you haven’t showered in 3 days anyhow.

 You can’t remember the last time you saw your best friend.
-Adult conversation has become more than a perk.
+The adult conversation has become more than a perk.
 But it’s an ongoing, deep-rooted need that you can’t seem to find time for.
 Tears well up in your eyes.
-And the parenting shame fills your chest as you question every decision that lead to this moment.
+And the parenting shame fills your chest as you question every decision that leads to this moment.
 “Why did I ever decide to have kids?!”

 And then the oldest scoops the youngest up and tries to teach her his favorite game as your heart melts and a freight train of guilt slams into your gut.

 I Know You Don’t Hate Your Kids

 A lot of us have been there.
 And I’m sure you may feel parenting shame over these kinds of thoughts.
 But there are a number of parents who feel this way about their children.
 And it’s not that they regret the kids themselves.
 Nor do they hate them in any way.
 But rather, these parents are just feeling overwhelmed with the responsibility parenting brings.
 And it is hard to see that the stress and chaos will pass in time.
 Some even regret the decision to have children in the first place.
 And I know, hearing those words can bring up a plethora of emotions.
 Emotions that are difficult to navigate.
 And feelings that seem to tear you apart sometimes.
 Parenting shame isn’t pretty.